GaloisInc/grease/doc/usage.md

 branching.
 A strategy can be specified using `--path-strategy`.

 - `sse` stands for *static symbolic execution*.
 In this mode, GREASE always merges paths at control-flow join points.
+This is the default.
 - `dfs` stands for *depth-first search*.
 In this mode, GREASE never merges paths, and explores paths in a depth-first traversal.